 - Additional attributes were added to the App catalog regarding the payment card industry.

 Released October 30, 2016

-- From the activity log drawer, under Source, you can click the link for View raw data to download the raw data used to generate the activity log, for greater drill down into app events.
+- From the activity log drawer, under Source, you can click the link for View raw data.
+This action downloads the raw data used to generate the activity log for greater drill down into app events.